revoltek/mepi/README.md

 For L and S band the data must have X and Y flipped using the script "correct_parang.py" by Ben Hugo https://github.com/bennahugo/LunaticPolarimetry/blob/master/correct_parang.py

-`python correct_parang.py -f xxx --noparang  --applyantidiag`
+`python correct_parang.py --noparang  --applyantidiag MSFILE`

 the script writes the output in the CORRECTED_DATA column, so the corrected data needs to be split after the correction